 Since its debut in the 1890s, Rudolph Diesel’s diesel engine had the ability to run on a variety of fuels, including vegetable oil.
 Ecofriendly fuel has been around for many years, but with petroleum being widely available at a low cost, the idea of using biofuel was swept under the rug until the 1930s when a Belgian inventor proposed using transesterification to produce a diesel alternative using vegetable oil.
-This research led to the creation of biodiesel, the first economically friendly diesel duel alternative.
+This research led to the creation of biodiesel, the first economically friendly diesel fuel alternative.

 What is Biodiesel?